DavidRomanovizc/DatingBot/README.md

 ## Used technology
-- Python (tested with 3.9, should work on 3.7+)
+- Python (tested with 3.8 and 3.9, should work on 3.7+)
 - Aiogram
 - Docker and Docker Compose
 - PostgreSQL

 ## Preparing for launch
-1. Clone this repository via `https://github.com/DavidRomanovizc/DatingBot.git`
+1. Clone this repository via `git clone https://github.com/DavidRomanovizc/DatingBot.git`

 2. Setting up a virtual environment\
    `python -m venv venv`